SaltyGoo/saltygoo.github.io/pages/BaldurHex/30-Firewine.md

 <span class="blacktitle"> Feature C - Firewine Ruins</span>

-Hidden among the rubbles of Firewine Bridge lays the entrance to tunnels that link the bridge to Gullykin up North.
+Hidden among the rubbles of Firewine Bridge lies the entrance to tunnels that link the bridge to Gullykin up North.
 Recently, kobolds led by an Ogre Mage have invaded the tunnels and disturbed the ghosts of the past.

 ---